sn-sweet-stack/async-telescope/README.md

+# WORK IN PROGRESS - DO NOT USE IN PRODUCTION!

-# Asynchronous storage driver for Laravel Telescope
+### Asynchronous storage driver for Laravel Telescope

 If you use Telescope in production and you are concerned with the amount of work Telescope does to store its entries during the request, you may use this driver